personalitygpt/main/README.md

 # PersonalityGPT

-Our project si the coolest.
+Our project is the coolest.